kylebaugh/git-helper/README.md

 3. `git status` *(optional)* You should now see the files you added in green, showing that they're ready to commit.
 4. `git commit -m 'some commit message'` will take a snapshot or save a version of the folder as it currently is.
 5. `git push` After connecting the remote repo, git will have a record of where to push your files.
 Once you've pushed, you can go and view the changes on GitHub.

-# Method two - creating the repo in GitHub

-1. Go into GitHub
-2. Sign in
-3. Click the green “New” button towards the left corner
-4. Give your repository a name
-5. In the section titled **…or create a new repository on the command line** click the button on the right side to copy that code (Below is the code)
-  -	`echo "# test1" >> README.md` - the word “test1” will be your repository name
-  - `git init`
-  - `git add README.md`
-  - `git commit -m "first commit"`
-  - `git branch -M main`
-  - `git remote add origin https://github.com/adam-hunter13/test1.git` - the word “test1” will be your repository name
-  - `git push -u origin main`
-6. Download needed material from DevMountain
-7. Open Finder/File Explorer
-8. Move that download to the folder where you want the final project to be saved
-9. Open your computer’s terminal
-10. Navigate to where you moved that downloaded file and run `code .` This will open that file in VS Code.
-11. Navigate back to your computer’s terminal
-12. Paste the code from Step 5
-13. Click back into GitHub and refresh the page
- - You should see that your new repository now has one commit
-14. In the VS Code Terminal or your computers terminal, make sure you are in the root folder for the project and type `git add .` This starts tracking all of the files in your current folder.
-You can also add specific files like so: `git add [filename]`.
-15. Next we want to create a message for our commit in the terminal type `git commit -m “message”`
-16. Once that code has populated within the terminal you will next type `git push` to send your local changes to your GitHub repo
-17. Navigate back to GitHub and refresh the page.
-You should see that the repository has a new commit with all the code you have created.